 6. You’re infringing on my religious liberty.
 This comes up among American evangelicals A LOT.
 Whenever secularists demand that federal, state, and local governments honor the U.S. Constitution’s separation of church and state, Christians of several stripes cry foul.
 This keeps happening around the issue of marriage equality, a case in which they’re on the wrong side of the law.
-Mark Caddo recently said:
+Mark Caddo once said:

 The problem with being privileged your whole life is that because you have had that privilege for so long, equality starts to look like oppression.